 If a generous relative is providing funds toward a down payment, you may need to prove that the money is a gift, not a loan, in order to avoid issues during underwriting.
 If the money has been in your account for under two months, you should be prepared to provide a gift letter to show that the funds don’t need to be paid back.

 What if you have enough cash to purchase a home outright?
-Perhaps you've received an inheritance or other windfall, and you are deciding whether it's better to funnel the money into the home, or get a mortgage and use the extra cash to beef up your investments.
+Should you funnel the money into the home, or get a mortgage and use the extra cash to beef up your investments?
 You may have heard that if the return on invested assets exceeds the mortgage interest rate, you'll come out ahead by getting a mortgage and investing the cash.
 We'll take a look at an illustration of this concept below.

 First, The Math